thiagobustamante/typescript-ioc/README.md

-# IoC Container for typescript
+# IoC Container for Typescript
 This is a lightweight annotation-based dependency injection container for typescript.

 It can be used on browser or on node.js server code.